-Plot 117 Twin-Mitchell Project Area
+Plot 117: Twin-Mitchell Project Area

 Plot 117 is located 7 miles southwest of Ely (Figure 3).
 Land ownership within the plot is a mixture of approximately 31% St. Louis County, 29% SNF, 19% State of Minnesota, 16% private, and 5% public waters of Minnesota.
-There is one MNDNR administered Scientific and Natural Area located partially within the plot boundary.
+There is one DNR administered Scientific and Natural Area located partially within the plot boundary.
 It accounts for <1% of the State ownership and is mainly old growth red and white pine.
 The plot is a mix of upland forest with intermixed lowlands of black spruce, mixed swamp conifer, alder and lowland brush and grass.
 The upland vegetation is a mix of aspen/spruce-fir, red pine, white pine and jack pine cover types.
 The upland forest is a mix of ages ranging from 0-9 age classes to some red and white pine stands that are 100+ years old.
 The majority of private lands are mature and older forest.

 State land ownership accounts for 1,528 acres of the total plot and is comprised of 70% conifers, 24% hardwoods, and the remaining 6% a mix of lowland brush, muskeg, permanent and non-permanent water habitats.
 Approximately 55% of the State conifer stands are 0-20 years old, 7% are 20-40 years, and 13% are between the ages of 40-85.
 The remaining 25% includes stands of white pine, red pine, cedar and black spruce that are 100+ years old.
 Approximately 16% of the State hardwood stands are 0-10 years in age, 35% are 10-30 years, and 34%% are between the ages of 30-85.
 The remaining 15% are mainly ash stands that are 100+ years old.
 Stands currently listed as "under development" include 94 acres or 76% of the hardwood stands in the 30-85 year old category.
-The State timber management plan for Fiscal Year 2015 includes 65.4 acres of red pine thinning on this plot.
+Since 2013 the state has harvested 40 acres of aspen, planted 54 acres of red pine and planted 20 acres of lowland black spruce.
+There has also been 21 acres of conifer enhancement completed within the plot.
 Past harvest of State lands within this plot has occurred primarily in white pine, red pine, black spruce, and aspen stands.

 On SNF lands approximately 41% is aspen and aspen/conifer mix, 33% lowland conifer, 16% spruce fir, and 11% pine.
 About 20% of the SNF land was harvested approximately 20-30 years ago.
 The remainder is in a mature and older condition.
-Within the next 1-5 years approximately 400 acres of final harvest of aspen will occur on SNF lands.
+There has been 12 acres of lowland black spruce and 8 acres of upland aspen harvested both in 2014.
 Between the years of 1995-2013 St. Louis County harvested approximately 1040 acres in aspen and conifer forest types.
+Since 2013 St Louis County has harvested approximately 220 acres of upland aspen and planted 55 acres of red pine.

-In 2015, 9 moose (corrected estimate =14) were observed on plot 117, part of the Twin-Mitchell Project Area (Figure 4).
-Plot 117 ranked above the average of 7.5 and the median of 5 moose observed per plot in 2015.
+In 2016, 1 moose (corrected estimate = 1) was observed on plot 117, part of the Twin-Mitchell Project Area (Figure 4).
+Plot 117 ranked below the average of 9.7 and the median of 5.5 moose observed per plot in 2016.
+For the years 2012-2016, plot 117 has been in the top half of plots for numbers of moose observed 3 times and in the lower half twice.

 Figure 3.
-Plot 117, part of the Twin-Mitchell Project Area timber management plot.
+Plot 117, part of the Twin-Mitchell Project Area for timber management.

-Plot 237, Lillian Creek Project Area
+Plot 237: Lillian Creek Project Area